Shivashant25/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 The Azure Digital Twins Explorer is a Node.js-based single-page web application that you will run on your computer.
 This application connects to an Azure Digital Twins instance and provides features to manage models and twins instances (along with their properties).
 Azure Digital Twins Explorer provides visualizations of the twins graph, editing twin instance properties and running queries across the twins graph.

 1. When running locally, Azure Digital Twins Explorer will use Azure default credentials.
 In order to authenticate, you can run, for example, **az login** in any command prompt.
 When you later run Azure Digital Twins Explorer, it will pick up the credentials.
 Alternatively, you can sign into Visual Studio Code.

-2. Select the **Download ZIP** button to download a .zip file of this sample code to your machine.
-Unzip the **digital-twins-explorer-<branch>.zip** folder, and extract the files.
-Alternatively, you can clone the repository.
+2. The sample code file is present in the `C:\LabFiles` path as 'digital-twins-explorer-main'.

-3. From a command prompt in the `client/src` folder, run `npm install`.
+3. From a command prompt, run `cd C:\LabFiles\digital-twins-explorer-main\digital-twins-explorer-main\client\src` folder, run `npm install`.
 This will retrieve all dependencies
     >**IMPORTANT!** Due to a dependency on the `npm-force-resolutions` package to mitigate an underlying security issue you will not be able to install under any path that contains a space.
 For more information, see this GitHub [issue](https://github.com/rogeriochaves/npm-force-resolutions/issues/17).

 4. From the same command prompt, run `npm run start`.